nystudio107/craft-eagerbeaver/docs/docs/README.md

         composer require nystudio107/craft-eagerbeaver

-3. Install the plugin via `./craft install/plugin eager-beaver` via the CLI, or in the Control Panel, go to Settings → Plugins and click the “Install” button for Connect.
+3. Install the plugin via `./craft install/plugin eager-beaver` via the CLI, or in the Control Panel, go to Settings → Plugins and click the “Install” button for Eager Beaver.

 ## Eager Beaver Overview